 Tailored academic support for university students

 People often ask us why students need university tutoring and mentoring.
 To illustrate our answer, we are sharing with you the story of Abdullah.
 Abdullah is a part-time student at the University of London whom we successfully tutored last year.
 In his own words, Abdullah “was not performing well” in his assessments in his first year of university.
 In fact, he had received 30% in one of his modules and worried about his grades overall.
-However, our tailored academic support helped Abdullah learn key time management, organization, and exam and essay writing skills that pulled up his grades to 60% overall.
+However, our tailored academic support helped Abdullah learn key time management, organization, exam preparation and essay writing skills that pulled up his grades to 60% overall.

 University students often wait to ask for academic support till it’s too late.
 Abdullah, however, realised early on that he needed to take action.
 So, he gave Über Tutors a call to get quality and tailored academic support.